CLAIRE MILNER ART

 BIOGRAPHY

 Claire Milner is a British artist based in North Yorkshire.
-She studied her Foundation in Art and Design at Harrogate School of Art, and went on to Coventry Polytechnic, U.K. from which she graduated in Graphic Design and Typography.
+She studied her Foundation in Art and Design at Harrogate School of Art, and went on to Coventry Polytechnic, U.K. from where she graduated in Graphic Design and Typography.
 Before devoting her career to fine art, she worked as an illustrator in London, where she was commissioned by many large corporations and publishing companies.
 She illustrated portraits of British Chancellors Gordon Brown and Nigel Lawson for major publications, leading to further portrait commissions of politicians, Central European Bankers and company CEOs such as Sir Terry Leahy, Sir Martin Sorrell and Lord Browne.
-An African trip inspired the painting ‘Mother and Child’, a mixed media work which was exhibited in Cambridge and acquired by CamFed, an organization which helps fight poverty in Africa by educating and empowering girls, and who subsequently commissioned five similar artworks to form a series.
+An African trip inspired the painting Mother and Child, a mixed media work which was exhibited in Cambridge and acquired by CamFed, an organization which helps fight poverty in Africa by educating and empowering girls, and who subsequently commissioned five similar artworks to form a series.
 In the early nineties Milner studied under the eminent international mosaic artist Elaine M Goodwin, founder of Tessellated Expression for the 21st Century (TE-21).
 This was to welcome a new departure for her work, whilst at the same time representing an organic evolution of her early paper collage illustrations.

-Milner’s artworks are held in a number of private collections worldwide, including Blue Marilyn in the collection of Rihanna.
+Milner's work has been displayed in museum exhibitions in the UK including: Ripon Cathedral, York Minster, Corinium Museum, Canal Museum, Pontefract Museum, Museum in the Park, as well as installations in Harrods and Whiteley's.
+Her artworks are held in a number of private collections worldwide, including Blue Marilyn in the collection of Rihanna.
 The portrait has been widely featured by the global media, it has appeared on The Official Website of The Estate of Marilyn Monroe, and has been showcased by Swarovski.
 It was included in a special edition of Vogue Paris which was guest edited by Rihanna who featured the work in a profile of her favourite things.
-Milner's portrait of Amy Winehouse appeared in an exhibition curated by the Amy Winehouse Foundation to mark what would have been the late singer's 30th birthday.
+Blue Amy, Milner's portrait of Amy Winehouse appeared in an exhibition curated by the Amy Winehouse Foundation to mark what would have been the late singer's 30th birthday.
 The artist’s semi abstract artwork representing under sea volcanoes and life in the ocean depths entitled Hydrothermal Vents is in the collection of Professor Iain Stewart, BBC Broadcaster and head of Department of Earth Sciences at Plymouth University.

-Milner’s paintings have been widely featured in the global media (see press page) including the BBC, BLOUIN ARTINFO, Channel News Asia, Elle, Forbes, Huffington Post Arts, The Observer, Save Virunga, The Telegraph, The Times, Vogue Paris and Vogue India.
+Milner’s paintings have been widely featured in the global media including the BBC, BLOUIN ARTINFO, Channel News Asia, Elle, Forbes, Huffington Post Arts, The Observer, Save Virunga, The Telegraph, The Times, Vogue Paris and Vogue India.
 An in-depth article entitled ‘Artist Claire Milner Addresses Climate Change, Mass Extinction and Pollution’ was featured in Musings Magazine which interviews thought-leaders and artists in the philanthropic and social impact space, published by Susan Rockefeller.
-Milner’s painting entitled ‘The Disappeared’ featured in The Observer alongside pioneering artist Judy Chicago’s Create Art for Earth campaign.
+Milner’s painting entitled The Disappeared featured in The Observer alongside pioneering artist Judy Chicago’s Create Art for Earth campaign.

-In May 2023 Milner was selected as one of fewer than ten artists worldwide for Active Membership of the Gallery Climate Coalition, along with several blue chip galleries, institutions and museums totalling almost 10% of GCC’s 800-strong global member base who have demonstrated that their organisation has implemented environmental sustainability best practice.
+In 2024 Claire Milner has again been selected as an Active Member of the Gallery Climate Coalition after selection in 2023 as one of fewer than ten artists worldwide for the inaugural Active Membership, along with several blue-chip galleries, institutions and museums who demonstrated that their organisation has implemented environmental sustainability best practice.
+She is an Artist Member of the non-profit arts organisation ArtCan and a member of the Association of Illustrators.
 Click for the artist’s Environmental Responsibility Statement.

 tropical_architecture2.jpg